Kennert007/Hitman-Contracts-AutoSplitter/README.md

 ● You can select exactly which maps you would like it to auto split (by default every level is checked)

-● "Game Time" option removes loading times when switched to Game Time comparison in livesplit (unchecked by default)
+● "Game Time" option removes loading times when switched to Game Time comparison in livesplit (unchecked by default) {EXPERIMENTAL}